Have a laptop with 8GB of RAM and want to run AI locally?

 ❌ Large context windows (8K+ tokens)

-Each doubling of the context window means hundreds of additional megabytes
+Every doubling of the context window means additional hundreds of megabytes

-Mixtral activates only 2 out of 8 "experts" for each token,
+Mixtral activates only 2 out of 8 "experts" per token,

-so theoretically it uses less computation.
+so theoretically it uses fewer computations.
 But all 8 experts

 must be in memory — and that's 26+ GB even in Q4.